magentabusiness/magentabusiness.github.io/use-cases/smart-retail.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">A wide range of IoT devices installed across supermarkets—such as motion sensors, temperature probes, smoke detectors, door sensors, and more—are connected to the ThingsBoard platform using MQTT, CoAP, or HTTP protocols.</p>
+                <p class="text">A wide range of IoT devices installed across supermarkets—such as motion sensors, temperature probes, smoke detectors, door sensors, and more—are connected to the IoT Hub platform using MQTT, CoAP, or HTTP protocols.</p>
             </div>
         </div>
         <div class="long">
-            <p>All telemetry and event data is collected within ThingsBoard, where it is structured, stored, and processed via the built-in Rule Engine.
+            <p>All telemetry and event data is collected within IoT Hub, where it is structured, stored, and processed via the built-in Rule Engine.
 This enables real-time alarm generation, automation workflows, and configurable notifications to ensure prompt response to anomalies. </p>
             <p>Custom dashboards provide visual insights into equipment status, temperature trends, sensor activity, and alarm history.
 This empowers operators with clear and actionable monitoring across the entire retail network.</p>
         </div>
     </div>